arambalakjian/DataObject-as-Page-Filter/README.md

 	private static $filter_settings = array(
 		'Categories' => array(
-			'Title' => 'Choose Category',	//Define the Title of the Filter (Defailts to Fieldname) 'Preposition' => 'in', 			//Define the preposition in the filter message, e.g. Products IN x or y category (Defaults to "in")
+			'Title' => 'Choose Category',	//Required - Define the Title of the Filter 'ClassName' => 'CategoryClass'//Required - The Class of the category you are filtering by (the one that extends DataObjectAsPageCategory)
+			'Preposition' => 'in', 			//Optional - Define the preposition in the filter message, e.g. Products IN x or y category (Defaults to "in")
-			'MultiSelect' => false, 		//Select Multiple options at once (default is true) 'MatchAll' => false  			//Match all the multi selected items, i.e. select a Product which has category x AND y.
+			'MultiSelect' => false, 		//Optional - Select Multiple options at once (default is true) 'MatchAll' => false  			//Optional - Match all the multi selected items, i.e. select a Product which has category x AND y.
 Requires a Many_Many or Has_Many
 		)
 	);
 }